pablolagos/fns/README.md

 FNS is licensed under the MIT License.
 See the LICENSE file for more details.

 ### 🌟 Acknowledgements
-FNS is based on the incredible work done by fasthttp created by Valyala.
+FNS is based on the incredible work done by FastHTTP created by Aliaksandr Valialkin, VertaMedia, Kirill Danshin, Erik Dubbelboer and all FastHTTP Authors.

 Made with ❤️ by Pablo Lagos